-Starting from the huge Saint Peter’s Square, designed by the most famous baroque artist Giovan Lorenzo Bernini and surrounded by the Magnificent Colonnade, before entering the Basilica you have the chance to take a look at the Scala Regia (Royal Staircase), the formal gate to the Vatican Palaces.
+Starting from the huge Saint Peter’s Square, designed by the most famous baroque artist Giovan Lorenzo Bernini and surrounded by the magnificent Colonnade, before entering the Basilica you have the chance to take a look at the Scala Regia (Royal Staircase), the formal gate to the Vatican Palaces.

 A challenging 320 steps climb takes you up to the 136.57 m (448.06 ft) height Dome, designed by Michelangelo and built by Giacomo Della Porta, Michelangelo’s pupil, to get the most astonishing panoramic view of the Vatican City State and Rome.

-Back to Saint Peter’s Basilica our skilled guide tours you through the masterpieces kept in the biggest of all churches of Christendom and one of the Holiest Catholic shrines, telling you the history and stories behind the Holy Door, only opened during Jubilees, Michelangelo’s masterpiece the Pietà, Holy John Paul II’s Tomb, the magnificent main altar, the Baldaquin, designed by Bernini, the ancient statue of St. Peter with his right toes worn down by centuries of pilgrims who touch and kiss the foot to be blessed.
+Back to Saint Peter’s Basilica our skilled guide tours you through the masterpieces kept in the biggest of all churches of Christendom and one of the Holiest Catholic shrines, telling you the history and stories behind the Holy Door, only opened during Jubilees, Michelangelo’s masterpiece the Pietà, St. John Paul II’s Tomb, the magnificent main altar, the Baldaquin, designed by Bernini, the ancient statue of St. Peter with his right toes worn down by centuries of pilgrims who touch and kiss the foot to be blessed.

-Than descend to Vatican Grottoes, just below the Basilica floor, that contain chapels dedicated to Saints and tombs of Kings, Queens and Popes, dating back to the 10th century.
+Then descend to Vatican Grottoes, just below the Basilica floor, that contain chapels dedicated to Saints and tombs of Kings, Queens and Popes, dating back to the 10th century.

 Inside the Crypts find the holiest place of the Basilica, St. Peter’s tomb, the spot were the Apostle’s Memory once was and is still venerated.